Launching the FMI model in Engee

 Creating your own simulation cycle

-In a more complex case, such as when you need to link the work of several models, you can organise a computational loop in which the model takes steps in its phase space along some time vector.
+In a more complex case, for example, when you need to link the work of several models at once, you can organize a calculation cycle in which the model will perform steps in its phase space along a certain time vector.

 fmu = loadFMU("SpringFrictionPendulum1D", "Dymola", "2022x")

-The step function expects a specially prepared model (concrete implementation), which we will create using fmi2Instantiate
+The step function expects a specially prepared model (a specific implementation), which we will create using fmi2Instantiate.
+In this way, many models can be initialized from a single FMU file at once.

 instanceFMU = fmi2Instantiate!(fmu)

-), where we specify the start and end of the time interval for the simulation, then the model should be put into initialisation mode (fmi2EnterInitializationMode
+In the next cell, we set up the experiment (fmi2SetupExperiment), where we specify the beginning and end of the time interval for simulation, then the model must be switched to initialization mode (fmi2EnterInitializationMode) and get its initial state after initialization (fmi2ExitInitializationMode).

 fmi2SetupExperiment(instanceFMU, tStart, tStop)